simonbing/CRLSanityCheck/README.md

 ## Experiments

-We use the `causalchamber` [package](https://pypi.org/project/causalchamber/) for all of our experiments.
+#### Accessing the datasets

-Specifically, we use the `lt_crl_benchmark_v1` [dataset](https://github.com/juangamella/causal-chamber/tree/main/datasets/lt_crl_benchmark_v1).
-Additional details and documentation can be found in the Causal Chambers [repository](https://github.com/juangamella/causal-chamber).
+The data used for the benchmark is part of the `lt_crl_benchmark_v1` dataset.
+Additional documentation and download instructions are available in its [dataset page](https://github.com/juangamella/causal-chamber/tree/main/datasets/lt_crl_benchmark_v1) in the [dataset repository](https://github.com/juangamella/causal-chamber) of the Causal Chamber project.

-All datasets are automatically downloaded and accessed when running their respective experiment.
+For our experiments, we use `causalchamber` [package](https://github.com/juangamella/causal-chamber-package_internal) to directly download and access the datasets from the Python code.
+Each dataset is automatically downloaded when running the respective experiment.

 ### Contrastive CRL
 For the real-data experiment using the [Contrastive CRL](https://arxiv.org/abs/2306.02235) method, run